 Our biggest complaint with the Yamazaki dish is in its self-draining design.
-We found that this was a tricky dish to place — it has to be right next to the sink in order to drain effectively, which can make the sink area feel overcrowded.
+We found that this was a tricky dish to place — it has to be next to the sink to drain effectively, which can make the sink area feel overcrowded.
 Ideally, this dish would probably have its own catchment system, but we liked the aesthetic and materials a lot.

 As mentioned above, this dish is pretty much only useful for the shower.
 It also only adheres to specific surfaces, so make sure to check your shower before installing.
 If the surface it is applied to is porous or uneven (very small tile or wood), then the HASKO won't stick.

-The third of the wooden slat-style soap dishes we tested is the Magift 2-Piece set.
+The third of the wooden slat-style soap dishes we tested is the Magift 2-Piece Wooden set.
 These dishes are simple and straightforward in terms of design and construction.
 Slats are stapled to two longer runners.
 The middle slats are carved out to create a subtle indentation where the soap bar lies.
 We appreciated that this wooden set comes with two dishes and a very reasonable price tag.
 If you are looking for a no-nonsense dish for sink or shower use, the Magift could work for you.

 Why You Should Trust Us